If you need an SEO audit, feel free to reach out to Sam from Vudu Marketing as he is the one who actually created the template below.

 - Internal links – what pages you are linking to within your own website

 - Anchor text – the link text you are using for both images and web pages

 - Follow & nofollow – which of your links are being followed or not

-- Bot crawling – you can crawl your website as the Google, Bing or Yahoo bot… this helps you see what they see
+- Bot crawling – you can crawl your website as Google, Bing or Yahoo bot… this helps you see what they see

-Once you crawl your whole website with Screaming Frog, which shouldn’t take more than a few minutes, you can then export all of that data into Excel sheets to help you better analyze the data.
+Once you crawl your whole website with Screaming Frog, which shouldn’t take more than a few minutes, you can then export all of that data into Excel spreadsheet to help you better analyze the data.

 Step #2: Google Webmaster Tools and Analytics